casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ## Creating the Project {#create-project}

-In the appropriate folder create the project for the contract as follows:
+In the appropriate folder, create the project for the contract using the following command:

 ```bash
 cargo casper cross-contract